Hell0WorldAgain/Hell0WorldAgain/README.md

 - 👋 Hi, I’m Abhishek
 - 👀 I’m interested in faking
-- 🌱 I’m currently learning JS libraries
+- 🌱 I’m currently learning JS libraries and Frameworks
 - 💞️ I’m looking to collaborate on React, Next and Node projects
-- 📫 You can reach me on coporateabhishek47@gmail.com
+- 📫 You can reach out to me on coporateabhishek47@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I make fun of my stacks.